Learn how Ontario plans to cautiously and gradually lift remaining public health and workplace safety measures.

 - ICU occupancy and rapid increases in transmission

 In the absence of concerning trends, public health and workplace safety measures will be lifted based on the proposed following milestones (PDF).

 October 25, 2021

-Beginning October 25, 2021 at 12:01 a.m., capacity limits will be lifted in the vast majority of settings where proof of vaccination is required, such as:
+As of October 25, 2021 at 12:01 a.m., capacity limits, including physical distancing requirements are lifted in the vast majority of settings where proof of vaccination is required, such as:

 - restaurants, bars, and other food or drink establishments